 Not everyone who lands on your career page is ready to apply.
-Maybe they’re just looking to see what’s out there but are still happy in their current role.
-Maybe they’re interested in working for your company but don’t see any open positions that would be a good fit.
+They may be interested in working for your company but don’t see any open positions that would be a good fit at this time.

 Don’t Forget Automated Follow-Ups